-- The NRC staff is in the process of conducting an assessment of key components of the ROP - including the reactor assessment process and the baseline inspection program - based on feedback from both internal and external stakeholders.
-The staff plans to provide the Commission with a paper in mid-2019 on this initiative. - Changes to the engineering inspections that will improve effectiveness and efficiency of the inspections.
-The changes will be implemented in FY 2020. - 39.
+- The NRC staff is conducting an assessment of key components of the ROP including the reactor assessment process and the baseline inspection program - based on feedback from both internal and external stakeholders.
+Recommendations for enhancing the ROP will be provided to the Commission in a SECY paper in the near term. - The NRC staff has recommended changes to the engineering inspections that are intended to improve effectiveness and efficiency of the inspections (see SECY-18-0113 available at ADAMS Accession No. ML18144A567).
+The Commission is currently considering the staff's proposal. - 39.
 Please describe the progress toward utilizing an industry consensus document as a means of accomplishing predictability and consistency in operability determinations.

 The NRC is engaged with nuclear industry stakeholders on their efforts to develop a consensus document for operability determinations.
 On June 26, 2018, the NRC staff held a public meeting with nuclear industry stakeholders where they presented issues for the staff's consideration in revising IMC 0326, "Operability Determinations & Functionality Assessments for Conditions Adverse to Quality or Safety," to improve efficiency and regulatory predictability in operability determinations.
 The NRC and the industry are presenting their views through a series of public meetings covering six areas where the industry has identified potential opportunities to enhance efficiency and regulatory predictability for operability determinations.
 To date, the NRC staff has held five focused public meetings and is evaluating the feedback on IMC 0326.
 The most recent public meeting took place on April 3, 2019.
 The NRC staff presented feedback on industry's earlier presentation regarding the American Society of Mechanical Engineers code compliance, as it relates to operability.
-The next public meeting is planned for summer 2019.
+The next public meeting is planned for July 18, 2019.
 During this meeting, the NRC and industry stakeholders will discuss draft changes under consideration for IMC 0326 and NEI 18-03, "Operability Determination."